-Medicare Supplement Plan D is often confused with Medicare Part D even though they are very different.
-Medicare Supplement Plan D is a Medicare Supplement plan that private insurers offer to cover the gaps in your basic Medicare coverage.
-Unlike Medicare Part D, Medicare Supplement Plan D is not a prescription drug plan and will not cover prescription drug costs.
+Medicare Supplement (Medigap) Plan D is easy to confuse with Medicare Part D, but take care not to mix them up.
+Medigap Plan D is one of the standardized Medicare Supplement plans that private insurers offer to cover the gaps in your Original Medicare coverage.
+Medicare Part D, on the other hand, is your prescription drug coverage.

-Medicare Supplement Plan D Coverage
+What Does Medicare Supplement Plan D Cover?

-- Medicare Part A Coinsurance and Hospital Costs
+- Medicare Part A coinsurance and hospital costs

-- Medicare Part B Coinsurance and Copayment
+- Medicare Part B coinsurance and copayment

-- Part A Hospice Care Coinsurance or Copayment
+- Part A hospice care coinsurance or copayment

-- Medicare Part A Deductible
+- Medicare Part A deductible (1,408 in 2020)

-- Foreign Travel Emergency (80%)
+- Foreign Travel emergency

-What Medicare Supplement Plan D Does NOT Cover
+What Doesn’t Medicare Supplement Plan D Cover?

 Nothing on this website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.